-The speed of each of the fans in the above image are shown on the Device Information web page.
-See page 165 for details.
+The speed of each fan in the images above are shown on the Device Information web page.
+See page 177 for details.

 Clear Login Information

 If you are unable to perform an Administrator login (because the Username and Password information has become corrupted or you have forgotten it, for example) you can clear the login information with the following procedure.